Drones Help Feed the World

 Aerial advantages

-Farm and ranch acreage can often number in the thousands and these flying computers can whizz over sprawling fields much faster than a farmer can walk or drive to view crop conditions.
+Since farm and ranch acreage can often number in the thousands, these flying computers can whizz over sprawling fields faster and more often than a farmer can walk or drive to view crop conditions.
 Drones also carry a variety of cameras that provide higher spatial and spectral resolution than satellite imagery, according to Dr. Bobby Vick, Director of Agriculture at PrecisionHawk, a company providing drone services to the industry.

 “In a matter of minutes, a drone can cover a property with much more granularity than with boots on the ground,” Vick said.
 “There’s perspective from the eye in the sky that can’t be matched at fields edge.
 Ultimately, it’s about being able to make more informed and precise decisions.”